particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 SPKBTTN | Less than 100 units, Ships immediately | More than 100 units, ships in 10 - 13 weeks

 Lead times apply only from the point of payment.
 Requesting a lead time will not reserve stock.
-Only a committed non-refundable non-cancellable PO or a purchase with payment will guarantee lead times.
+Only a committed, non-refundable, non-cancellable purchase order (PO) or a purchase with payment will guarantee lead times.
 Particle reserves the right to increase or decrease lead times at any time.

 ## Product MOQs